frontegg/frontegg-react/packages/react/README.md

 ## BREAKING CHANGES SINCE VERSION 2.1.0

-### The new Frontegg React uses AdminPortal and LoginBox instead of multiple components.
+### The new @frontegg/react uses AdminPortal and LoginBox instead of multiple components.

 ## Installation